tpalmtag/tabeapalmtag.github.io/_pages/research.md

     - Local Effects of Foreign Direct Investment (with Luca Messerschmidt and Tobias Rommel)
     - Foreign Direct Investment and Electoral Violence (with Katrin Paula and Tobias Rommel)
     - Appealing to the Local Voter: Place-based Campaigning and the Supply-Side of the Urban-Rural Divide (with Lukas Haffert and Dominik Schraff)
+    - Voters’ Perceptions of Changing Status Hierarchies: An Analysis of Open-ended Survey Responses(with Magdalena Breyer and Delia Zollinger)